DockerDemos/ElasticSearch/README.md

 ##Copyright Information##

-Elasticsearch is Copyright 2012-2014 Elasticsearch BV
+Elasticsearch is Copyright 2015 Elasticsearch

 The DockerDemos/ElasticSearch code here is:

-Copyright (C) 2014 Chris Collins
+Copyright (C) 2014-2015 Chris Collins

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.